adventuring/ChaosFight/Source/StyleGuide.md

 - ✅ `UPA_animCounterRead` (UpdatePlayerAnimation → UPA)
 - ❌ `UpdatePlayerAnimation_animCounterRead` (too verbose)

+**Note**: This is the **only exception** to the "no abbreviations" rule.
+Subroutine-local variable prefixes may use abbreviations to keep names manageable, but all other names (labels, constants, global variables, etc.) must use full words.

 **CRITICAL - Cross-Bank Access**: Variables with numeric prefixes (subroutine-local variables using the `XX_varName` pattern) are **local to their bank** and **will NOT be available cross-bank at all without a separate label for it**.
 If a subroutine needs to access a local variable from another bank, that variable must be exposed via a separate label or passed through global variables (`temp1`-`temp6` or other globals).

 ---